Skip to main content

 Logs

-Remi logs to ~/.remi/remi.log in wrapper mode (when you run remi or remi new directly) and ~/.remi/daemon.log in daemon mode (remi start, remi --daemon, or the installed service).
+Remi logs to ~/.remi/remi.log in wrapper mode (when you run remi or remi new directly) and ~/.remi/daemon.log in daemon mode (remi start, remi serve, remi --daemon, or the installed service); the hub and every session daemon it spawns share that one file.
 Check these files for detailed error information:

 tail -f ~/.remi/remi.log # wrapper mode